North of the Zambezi River October is suicide month.

 I asked softly, almost to myself, “Why the Mlimo?”

 It had been decades since I last visited the Matopos Hils, hundreds of kilometers away, far to the south, where the oracle cave of the cult is situated.
 The Matopos is an exquisitely beautiful, eerie area.
 Its hills are unique in that they are formed from a jumble of gigantic granite inselbergs.
 It is a place that oozes a sense of the spiritual.
-A place of rocks and huge boulders stacked up on top of each other, like the aftermath of some gigantic dice, rolled by the long forgotten Gods of Munhamutapa.
+A place of rocks and massive boulders stacked up on top of each other, like the aftermath of some gigantic dice, rolled by the long forgotten Gods of Munhamutapa.
 It is the spiritual Jerusalem of Sub-Saharan Africa.
 A place of black eagles, and their soaring spirits.

 It is where, I was told, once a decade, at midnight in the chill of a moonlit winter’s night, the ghost of Cecil Rhodes rises from his grave, and links arms with that of Leander Starr Jameson.
-Then the shadows of the men of the Shangani patrol descend from the fresco of their monument as they all greet Chief Lobengula and his Matabele warriors.
+Then the shadows of the men of the Shangani patrol descend from the fresco of their monument as they greet their old rival, Chief Lobengula and his Matabele warriors.
 They form a circle with the ethereal spirits of the even more ancient Khoisan painters of the rock religion.
 Then in unison they clap and shout their despair, as, like me, they mourn the Africa that once was, and the Africa they, each of them, in their disparate and futile ways, envisioned and vainly hoped for, even as it was pulled from their grasp by successive uncaring generations.

 But despite the change, it is still the place of the Mlimo, the resilient vestige of that Khoisan religion, daubed thousands of years ago in stark splendor, on the remote rock walls of the caves.